 Consideration - This application forms part of a larger overall development consisting of four applications including the three applications listed above under 'Planning History'.
 In its totality, the four applications amount to what would be considered a major application and therefore after giving due consideration to the overall proposal, it was considered necessary to request the applicant to submit a Pre-Application Notice and undertake the obligatory community consultation exercise.
-As a consequence, the applicant submitted the required community consultation, the consultation process, the feedback received in response to the consultation process and any amendments made as a consequence of the public consultation exercise.
-The report concluded that no amendments were necessary as a result of the consultation report it was accepted that the legislative required to the community consultation report it was accepted that the legislative requirement.
+As a consequence, the applicant submitted the required community consultation report which detailed the legislative requirements to undertake the community consultation, the consultation process, the feedback received in response to the consultation process and any amendments made as a consequence of the public consultation exercise.
+The report concluded that no amendments were necessary as a result of the consultation exercise.
+As a result of due consideration being given to the community consultation report it was accepted that the legislative requirements have been met and therefore the applications can now be determined.